-Committee membership on 31 December 2015
+Committee membership on 31 December 2016

-Chairman's and Corporate Governance Committee Compensation Committee Nomination Committee Audit Committee
+Chairman's and Corporate Governance Committee Compensation Committee Nomination and Sustainability Committee Audit Committee

-Peter Brabeck-Letmathe • (Chair) •
+Peter Brabeck-Letmathe Chairman • (Chair) •

-Paul Bulcke •
+Paul Bulcke CEO •

-Andreas Koopmann • • • (Chair)
+Andreas Koopmann Vice Chairman • • • (Chair)

 Beat Hess • • (Chair)

 Renato Fassbind • • (Chair)

-Daniel Borel •

 Steven G. Hoch •

 Naïna Lal Kidwai •

 Jean-Pierre Roth •

 Ann M. Veneman •

 Henri de Castries •

 Eva Cheng •

 Ruth K. Oniang'o

-Patrick Aebischer
+Patrick Aebischer •

-The above fees and allowances cover the period between the Annual General Meeting 2015 and the Annual General Meeting 2016.
+The above fees and allowances cover the period between the Annual General Meeting 2016 and the Annual General Meeting 2017.
+They are paid in two instalments.
 Board membership and Committee fees are paid 50% in cash and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.
 The blocking period remains applicable upon termination of the mandate.

 The number of Nestlé S.A. shares is determined by taking the closing price of the share on the SIX Swiss Exchange on the ex-dividend date of the respective financial year.
 For valuation purposes, the shares are discounted by 16.038% to account for the blocking period of three years.
-In 2015, the value was CHF 62.13.
+In 2016, the value was CHF 58.82.